 We should cut ourselves some slack

 The reason I’m sharing this is so that you can learn to cut yourself some slack.
 We women are good at giving ourselves a hard time.
 Those days when there is lots to do.
 Your to-do list is infinite, but you’re low on energy.
 You just want to sleep, you’re irritated, you’re crabby, you’re uninspired – there’s a reason.
-It’s probably because your hormones are doing their thing (and let’s not forget diet, sleep, exercise, personal issues etc etc all play a part too).
+It’s probably partly because your hormones are doing their thing (and let’s not forget diet, sleep, exercise, personal issues etc etc all play a part too).

 Give yourself a break.
 Sooner or later the week of your cycle will come around where you’re positive, full of energy, a can-do attitude and great ideas.